joelkuiper/schema-bridge/README.md

 Add `--debug` to any command to enable verbose logging (both `schema-bridge` and `schema-bridge-ingest`).
 It can be placed before or after the subcommand.
-Use e.g. `uv run schema-bridge run --help` for detailed help.

 You can set a limit (`--limit`) to adjust the number of GraphQL results to be fetched.
-For large catalogues, `--page-size` enables server-side paging, and `--updated-since`/`--updated-until` allow incremental syncs based on the `mg_updatedOn` system column.
+Use the command-line help, e.g. `uv run schema-bridge run --help`, for detailed information about parameters.

 ## Profiles (export)